-Birth defects or congenital disorders may cause physical, developmental, or intellectual disabilities in babies.
-These are conditions present at birth and often require intervention or special care to improve the baby’s quality of life.
+Birth defects, also called congenital disorders, may cause physical, developmental, or intellectual disabilities in infants.
+These conditions are present at birth and often require medical intervention to ensure the baby has a good quality of life.

-Statistics show that a baby is born with birth defects every four and a half minutes in the US alone (1).
-The structural and metabolic anomalies caused by birth defects range from minor issues that do not require any interventions to severe conditions requiring surgical corrections.
+Statistics prove that in the US, a baby with congenital defects is born every four and a half minutes (1).
+Congenital disabilities lead to structural and metabolic differences.
+They may cause minor health issues that do not need any treatment to severe conditions that may require surgical intervention.

-Read this post to learn about the types, causes, diagnosis, treatment, and prevention of birth defects in babies.
+This post discusses the different types, causes, diagnoses, treatment, and prevention of congenital disabilities in babies.

 Types Of Birth Defects

 If a baby is born with a missing or malformed part of the body, it is known as a structural birth defect.
 These congenital disorders may include: